-I am a Senior Data Scientist at Fannie Mae and a student in Georgia Tech’s MS in Analytics program.
-I graduated with honors from Texas A&M University with a BS in Urban and Regional Planning with a minor in Economics.
+I am a Senior Data Scientist at Fannie Mae.
+I have an MS in Analytics from Georgia Tech.
+Additionally, I graduated from Texas A&M University with a BS in Urban and Regional Planning with a minor in Economics.
 I am excited about housing, risk modeling, and data science.

 Random number generators are at the core of many applied computer science applications.
 For example, stochastic simulation models, statistical sampling, and learning techniques all rely on random numbers generated by computers.
 However, computers are famously not random.